Matrix Decomposition and Applications: Existence of the Biconjugate Decomposition

-\paragraph{A word on the notation} We will use the subscript to indicate the dimension of the matrix to avoid confusion in the sequel, e.g., the $r, \gamma$ in the above theorem.
+\paragraph{Notation.} In the following discussion, we will use subscripts to indicate the dimensions of matrices to avoid ambiguity.
+For example, the use of $r$ and $\gamma$ in the above theorem highlights the size of the constructed matrices.